apify/mcp-client-capabilities/README.md

 #### Exports

-- `mcpClientCapabilities` - Object containing all client capabilities indexed by client name
+- `mcpClients` - Object containing all client capabilities indexed by client name
 - All TypeScript interfaces from `types.ts`

 ### Future work